osg-htc/docs/docs/common/yum.md

     -   Either no `priority` setting, or a `priority` setting that is 99 or higher

 !!! warning
     If you have your own mirror or configuration of the EPEL repository, you **MUST** verify that the priority of the EPEL repository is either missing, or 99 or a higher number.
     The OSG repositories must have a better (numerically lower) priority than the EPEL repositories;
-    you might have dependency resolution ("depsolving") issues otherwise.
+    otherwise, you might have dependency resolution ("depsolving") issues.

 ### Automatic Updates